DoliCloud/DoliMods/htdocs/alumni/README.md

 ## Features

 Module for organizing an alumni meeting event.
-The module provide a website to present the project and a survey to get the information from all alumnis
+The module provide a website to present the project and a survey to get the information from all alumnis.

 <!--
 ![Screenshot alumni](img/screenshot_alumni.png?raw=true "Alumni"){imgmd}